SQM2021/SQM2021.github.io/_pages/travel-info/invitation-letter.md

 - Nationality
 - Gender (on passport)
 - Passport Number
-- Country issuing the passport
+- The Country issuing the passport
-- Local address you will stay in republic of Korea
+- The Local address you will stay in Republic of Korea

+In case of invitation letter not for visa, you can choose the information that will be indicated.
+Please leave fields empty which is not needed for your invitation letter.

-If you have other question for invitation letter, please email to [sqm2022@hipex.phys.pusan.ac.kr](mailto:sqm2022@hipex.phys.pusan.ac.kr)
+If you have other questions for the invitation letter, please contact to [sqm2022@hipex.phys.pusan.ac.kr](mailto:sqm2022@hipex.phys.pusan.ac.kr)